Skip to main content

 Updated

-Data quality is the condition of data being accurate, complete, consistent, timely, valid, unique, and usable for the purpose it supports.
+Data quality is the condition of data being accurate, complete, consistent, timely, valid, unique, and useful for the purpose it supports.

 It is not simply about “cleaning data.”
 It is about whether information can be trusted as it moves through systems, operations, analytics, reporting, forecasting, automation, inventory management, and decision-making.